ajfisher/wdc/support.md

 Supported: Firefox all
 Unsupported:Chrome all, Safari all

-Notes: Only part of the spec not adopted on FF mobile is the charging / discharging time values.
-This is solvable using a battery app plug in but not natively.
+Notes: Charging, discharging part of the spec is heavily dependent on the device.
+It was not available in FF until a recent update around 18 April for Android.

+Also note that on OSX FF, report is "unknown" until first tick on change.

 # Device Light API